drseg/swift-fsm/README.md

 #### Configuring Entry and Exit Actions Behaviour

-In SMC, entry and exit actions are invoked even if the state does not change.
-In the example above, the unlock entry action would be called on all transitions into the `Unlocked` state, even if the FSM is already in the `Unlocked` state.
+In SMC, entry and exit actions are always invoked even if the state does not change.
+The unlock entry action would therefore always be called on all transitions into the `Unlocked` state.

-In contrast, **Swift FSM’s default behaviour is to invoke entry and exit actions only if there is a state change**.
-In the example above, this means that, in the `.unlocked` state, after a `.coin` event, `unlock` will *not* be called.
+Swift FSM’s default behaviour is to invoke entry and exit actions **only if there is a state change**.
+In the example above, this means that, in the `.unlocked` state, after a `.coin` event, `unlock` is *not* called.

-This policy is configurable, by passing `.executeAlways` as the second argument to `FSM.init`:
+Swift FSM will match SMC if you pass `.executeAlways` to `FSM.init`.
+The default is `.executeOnChangeOnly` and is not required.

 ```swift
 FSM<State, Event>(initialState: .locked, actionsPolicy: .executeAlways)
 ```

-This setting replicates SMC entry/exit action behaviour.
-The default is `.executeOnChangeOnly` and is not a required argument.

 ### Syntax Order